xlcetc/cryptogm/README.md

 # cryptogm in golang

 An implementation of china crypto standards written in golang.
 This package includes sm2,sm3 and sm4 algorithms.
-All algorithms have good performance with some optimization.
+Some algorithms have been optimized using AVX2 instructions.
 # Install

 ```